 Do storage facilities require proof of insurance?

 Some storage facilities require proof of insurance before renting a unit.
-You can typically satisfy this requirement with a certificate of insurance from your homeowners insurance provider.
+You can satisfy this requirement with a certificate of insurance from your homeowners insurance provider.
 If your policy doesn't meet facility requirements, most facilities offer tenant insurance at the time of rental, though it's often more expensive and less comprehensive than homeowners coverage.

 Does homeowners insurance cover items in PODS or moving containers?

-Yes, off-premises coverage typically applies to portable storage containers like PODS.
+Yes, off-premises coverage applies to portable storage containers like PODS.
 But coverage follows the same limits and exclusions as regular storage units, so review your policy to confirm covered perils and protection limits.

 Does homeowners insurance cover damage from rodents or pests in a storage unit?